Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Data Acquisition

 Unlike \ac{illtng}, SubLink merger trees do not exist in Uchuu, and haloes and their substructures are defined using the Rockstar code \citep{Rockstar}.
 There exists a flag in each Uchuu merger tree which indicates the ID of the halo which hosts the target halo.
 A "first order" satellite halo is one whose host is a central "zeroth order" halo, a "second order" halo is hosted by a first order halo, and so on.
 We therefore treat first order haloes as satellite haloes, and zeroth order haloes as central haloes.

 In \ac{illtng}, halo and subhalo masses are taken as the sum of all masses of dark matter particles bound to the group by the SubLink algorithm.
 This field does not exist in the Uchuu merger trees, however a number of definitions of mass exist.
 We find that the closest match to this field which exists in both suites is $M_{200\text{c}}$: the total mass enclosed within an overdense region equal to 200 times the critical mass density of the universe.
-These mass accretion histories show similar behaviour in TNG-Dark and Uchuu, and produce a similar overall mass distribution, and consequently the predictions of the nerual network are similar when trained using $M_{200\text{c}}$ and with the SubLink mass.
-This is our choice of field representing halo masses in Uchuu.
+These mass accretion histories show similar behaviour in TNG-Dark and Uchuu, and produce a similar overall mass distribution, and consequently the predictions of the neural network are similar when trained using $M_{200\text{c}}$ and with the SubLink mass.
+This is our choice of field representing halo masses in Uchuu, given its strong correlation with the total particle masses used in \citetalias{Chittenden}.
 Halo mass dependent calculations such as overdensities are also calculated using this quantity.